‘They ruined everything': Houston funeral home puts wrong body in casket, family says

 “Instead of having good memories of a perfect funeral for our father, because he deserved the best, we are having a nightmare,” Montelongo said.

-KPRC 2 reached out to the funeral director, Arnold Alanis, who declined to be interview.
-But he said, “we have always believed in serving our families.”
+KPRC 2 reached out to the funeral director, Arnold Alanis, who declined to be interviewed.
+But he said, “We have always believed in serving our families.”

 “Once and a while, there might be an issue with a family but we’re not at liberty to discuss that,” Alanis added.
 “I feel sorry for them, they’re in grief right now with loss of a loved one.”